MPI-Dortmund/cryolo/source/index.rst

 Welcome to crYOLO's documentation!
 ==================================

-Welcome, this is the user guide for crYOLO, a application for cryo-EM particle picking.
+Welcome, this is the user guide for crYOLO, an application for cryo-EM particle picking.

 Please read the :doc:`Complimentary Science Software License </license>` before using crYOLO.